Swizz/trdis/README.md

 Here we have seen that the do and the undo patch are compliant with the objects spread operator.
 You are right!
-The both patch functions are plain object ready to overide the present object properties to apply the patch.
+The both patch functions are plain object ready to overide the present object or array properties to apply the patch.

 So as we discovered earlier every merge functions will a be great candidates as our patch function.